officialsanjaysharma/fullstack-serverless-application/README.md

       sam deploy --guided
      ```

-  1. Copy down the url got after running application locally.
+  1. Copy down the url got after deploying the application on aws or by running it locally.
 It will be used in client side.

 * Client